wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-nodejs-get-started.md

 ##<a id="Query"></a>Step 8: Query DocumentDB resources

-DocumentDB supports [rich queries](documentdb-sql-query.md) against JSON documents stored in each collection.
+DocumentDB supports [rich <!-- deleted by customization queries](/documentation/articles/documentdb-sql-query) --><!-- keep by customization: begin --> queries](documentdb-sql-query.md) <!-- keep by customization: end --> against JSON documents stored in each collection.
 The following sample code shows a query that you can run against the documents in your collection.
 Add the following function to the *app.js* file.
 DocumentDB supports SQL-like queries as shown below.
-For more information on building complex queries, check out the [Query Playground](https://www.documentdb.com/sql/demo) and the [query documentation](documentdb-sql-query.md).
+For more information on building complex queries, check out the [Query Playground](https://www.documentdb.com/sql/demo) and the [query <!-- deleted by customization documentation](/documentation/articles/documentdb-sql-query) --><!-- keep by customization: begin --> documentation](documentdb-sql-query.md) <!-- keep by customization: end -->.

     var queryCollection = function(documentId, callback) {
       var querySpec = {